TronFortyTwo/Tux-in-Space/README.md

 Status
 ------
-The program is in alpha status: this mean that the code is far away from being complete, but is alredy **usable**, even whit many bugs and ugly things
+The program is in alpha status: this mean that the code is far away from being complete, but is alredy usable, even whit many bugs and ugly things